unisonweb/unison/unison-src/transcripts/errors/missing-result-typed.output.md

 The transcript failed due to an error in the stanza above.
 The error is:

-  The last statement of a block must be an expression, but this is a definition:
+  I couldn't find any definitions matching the name _150003 inside the namespace .

       3 |   b = 24

-  I don't know what the result of this block should be.
-  Did you forget to add an expression at the end of the block?
-  It should be of type Nat.
+  Some common causes of this error include:
+    * Your current namespace is too deep to contain the definition in its subtree
+    * The definition is part of a library which hasn't been added to this project

+  To add a library to this project use the command: `fork <.path.to.lib> .lib.<libname>`

+  Whatever it is, its type should conform to Nat.